atom-box/eleventy-base-blog/posts/installing-eleventy.md

 1. A single blog post is written as its own markdown file.
 Save it in the directory `posts`
 2. After saving it, rebuild the static site: `npx eleventy`

+## Using an image

+Bryce Wray described how to add the Eleventy module for automatically sizing and generating images for different users viewports.

+The business end in your post, once you follow Bryce's [instructions](https://www.brycewray.com/posts/2021/04/using-eleventys-official-image-plugin/), ends up being a line in your post's markdown.

+The word `image` here calls the method for processing that image.

 ## Styling

 To stay focused, I publicly pledge to not waste time styling this until October 1, 2021.